dock108/mini-golf-break/docs/game-design.md

 - **Score Counter:** Soft tick sound for each increment

 ## Gameplay Flow
-1. **Start:** Player sees the ball positioned at the tee on a space platform
+1. **Start:** Player sees the ball positioned at the tee
 2. **Input:** Player clicks and drags to aim, with power and direction indicator
 3. **Action:** Ball is hit and travels across the course following physics rules
 4. **Outcome:** Ball either enters hole (success) or stops elsewhere (try again)
 5. **Success:**
-   - Ball turns green and emits particles
+   - Ball changes color and emits particles
    - Animated scorecard appears showing stroke count
    - Player clicks anywhere to replay
 6. **Replay:** Course resets with ball back at the tee